EliaTogni/Univault/Classes/Simulation.md

 Things are different if you consider a sequence of such events and try to formulate statements about some form of average result: you can, for instance, be more or less confident about the fact that almost a given fraction of one hundred tosses of a given coin give head.

 On the other hand, an electronic computer is probably the tool which is more distant from the notion of randomness: when it is given a task, say computing the sum of numbers in a spreadsheet, it is expected to solve the task without any error, thus it is also expected (and typically obtain) that repeated executions ot a same task give always the same result.
-Besides, it is told that an electronic computer is nothing more than a mechanism, for sure a complex one, yet a mechanism only able to do what it is encoded in its circuits.<br />
+Besides, it is told that an electronic computer is nothing more than a mechanism, for sure a complex one, yet a mechanism only able to do what it is encoded in its circuits.

-Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin said J. Von Neumann.
+Quoting John Von Neumann, any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.

-The beahviour of a computer is always the result of a program execution and thus it is purely deterministic; in spite of this, computers can be deterministically be programmed in such a way that they exhibit random behaviours.
+The behaviour of a computer is, in fact, always the result of a program execution and thus it is purely deterministic; in spite of this, computers can be deterministically be programmed in such a way that they exhibit random behaviours.

+### Pseudorandom number generation
 In all cases where it will be necessary to mark a clear distinction between **genuine** randomness that is possible to naturally observe in the world (say for instance that of a phisical die) from the **artificial** one that is possible to simulate through computers, called **pseudorandomness**.

-### Pseudorandom number generation
-Si distingue, quindi, in due categorie:
-- **randomicità genuina**, cioè quella che è possibile osservare nel mondo;
-- **randomicità artificiale**, o **pseudorandomicità**, cioè quella che è possibile simulare tramite computer.

-La prima idea di algoritmi generatori di numeri pseudorandomici è il **Von Neumann's Middle Square Generator**.<br />
-L'algoritmo suggerisce di:
-- selezionare un numero (**seed**);
-- calcolarne il quadrato;
-- memorizzare le cifre centrali come numero randomico;
-- usare questo numero randomico come seed per le iterazioni seguenti.
+The first attempts to describe procedures able to automatically generate pseudorandom numbers dates back to the first half of $1900$.
+A pionieer in this fields was Maurice G. Kendall, who contributed to build a machine producing tables of random digits.
+Before that time, randomization procedures such as sampling were performed via consultation of manually produced tables, such as for instance the one published in $1927$ by Leonard H. C. Tippett and relying to census reports.

+#### Middle-square generator
+As electronic computers became available, more concrete approaches started to be considered.
+In particular, John Von Neumann began his work on pseudorandomness generation while he was involved in the research activities of the Los Alamos National laboratories within the Manhattan project.
+One of the first algorithms he studied led around in $1946$ to the so-called **middle-square generator**, outputting a sequence of numbers in which every element is obtained squaring its predecessor and dropping from the result the leading and trailing two digits.
+Such a sequence is univoquely defined when its first element (the **seed**) has been fixed, typically choosing a four-digits value.

+For instance, let $1461$ be this initial value: the successor in the sequence would be equal to $1461$ raised to the second power, that is $2134521$, without its leading a trailing couple of digits, resulting in $1345$.
+Analogously, the following value would be equal to $8090$ and so on, as computable in the following panel, which also allows the use of a different initial value.

 ``` python
 def middle_square_generator(seed = 1461, n = 1):